Ultimate Hunza Travel Guide

 Here is the detail guide about Islamabad to Hunza by road via both routes.

-Via Naran and Babusar Top Route(Seasonal)
+Islamabad to Hunza Via Naran and Babusar Top Route(Seasonal)

 The Naran route is one of the most breathtaking and scenic roads in Northern Pakistan.
 Traveling this way, you can easily reach stunning destinations like Hunza and Skardu.
 The total distance from Islamabad to Hunza via this route is approximately 560 kilometers.
 The journey typically takes 18 to 20 hours by road, depending on traffic, weather, and road conditions.